 Not good durability, but they’re cheap.
 There is no sweat protection or Kevlar reinforced cables, Koss KSC75 can still be used for understanding without worrying about breaking them because they’re so cheap.

-Plastic exterior and metal internal parts bring decent design more focused on keeping the worth low than anything.
+Plastic exterior and metal internal parts bring the decent design more focused on keeping the worth low than anything.

 Read more – Bose Soundsport Free Wireless Review

 Great sound quality for the worth, rather balanced sound signature.
-The best thing about Koss KSC75 headphones is sound quality.
+The best thing about Koss KSC75 headphones is their sound quality.
 Some people compare these to headphones for $300 and more, this is often how good they’re.

 The KSC75s really shine in openness and fullness of sound.
 For the worth they are doing almost everything right – instrument separation is surprising for a phone of this price, the midrange is full-sounding, and therefore the highs are present in quantity and may sparkle once in a while.